 - Retain the assistance of an experienced truck accident attorney: Truck accidents can be quite complex as compared to an accident with a car or motorcycle.
-The trucking company and its insurance company will do what they can to deny your claim, especially if you were seriously injured.
-Instead of going at it alone, contact a truck accident lawyer at Giddens Law Firm.
+The trucking company and its insurance carrier will do what they can to deny your claim, especially if you were seriously injured.
+Instead of going at it alone, contact our truck accident lawyer immediately following a truck accident.
 Our experienced Jackson truck accident attorney will initiate a complete investigation into the cause of your accident and fight for your maximum recovery.

 What You Should Not Do Following a Truck Accident

 - Leave the scene of the accident: Even if you think your car is drivable and the damage was not that bad, don’t leave the scene of the crash under any circumstances.
 Fleeing the scene of an accident is a criminal offense in Mississippi and can result in serious penalties.
 Instead, wait for the police to arrive and leave only when told to.